 Bloating and gastrointestinal (GI) discomfort are on the list of symptoms you may experience during perimenopause and postmenopause.
 In fact, these symptoms can worsen with age.
 No matter what stage you are in, hang on to hope because you can use some lifestyle strategies to tackle your bloating.

 Bloating in your belly can have a handful of causes, four of which we’ll unpack here:

-- Water retention arises when certain types of foods draw extra water into the intestines, creating abdominal bloating.
+- Water retention arises when certain foods draw extra water into the intestines, creating abdominal bloating.